david-jobling/david-jobling.github.io/_pages/oedetail.md

       <div class="card h-100">
         <a class="portfolio-box" href="/img/features/fullsize/l-popups-lg.jpg"><img class="card-img-top" src="/img/features/fullsize/l-popups-lg.jpg" alt=""></a>
         <div class="card-body">
-          <p class="card-text">We have developed a novel method for the entry of data which reduced the need to execute mouse clicks by up to 50% In all examination events you will see green buttons- selecting thiese in each element allows the entry of data from a selection panel of options.
+          <p class="card-text">We have developed a novel method for the entry of data which reduces the number of  mouse clicks to enter information by up to 50%.
+In  the majority of examination elements you will see green buttons (popup buttons)- clicking one of these button brings up a panel from which data can be selected with a further click.
 In this example from the history element-you can select from a range of customisable text snippets.</p>
         </div>
       </div>
     </div>